projectsyn/boatswain/README.md

 The variable `NODE` can be set to a node name to only operate on that node.

+The variable `FORCE_REPLACE` can be set to "true" to force replacing all nodes instead of only nodes with outdated launch templates.
+This configuration overrides the variable `NODE`, and will always replace all nodes.

 ### AWS API client configuration

 * `AWS_REGION` to set the AWS region in which to operate